ceph/ceph/doc/rados/operations/pools.rst

 ``fast_read``

 :Description: On Erasure Coding pool, if this flag is turned on, the read request
-              would issue sub reads to all shards, and wait until it receives enough shards to decode to serve the client.
-In the case of jerasure and isa erasure plugins, once the first K replies return, client's request is serverd immediately using the data decoded from these replies.
-This helps to tradeoff some resources for betterperformance.
+              would issue sub reads to all shards, and waits until it receives enough shards to decode to serve the client.
+In the case of jerasure and isa erasure plugins, once the first K replies return, client's request is served immediately using the data decoded from these replies.
+This helps to tradeoff some resources for better performance.
 Currently this flag is only supported for Erasure Coding pool.

 :Type: Boolean